CampaignChain/campaignchain-docs/package/campaignchain_linkedin.rst

 Configuration
 -------------

-.. _twitter-oauth-app-configuration:
+.. _linkedin-oauth-app-configuration:

-Before you can post on Twitter from within CampaignChain, an OAuth app must be created in Twitter:
+Before you can post on Linkedin from within CampaignChain, an OAuth app must be created in Linkedin:

 #.
-Go to https://dev.twitter.com/apps and create a new application.
+Go to https://dev.linkedin.com/apps and create a new application.
 #.
 Fill out any required fields such as the application name and description.
 #.
 Put your website domain in the Website field.
 #.
 Provide the host name of your CampaignChain instance as the Callback URL